Skip to main content

 Due Diligence & Risks

 Risks are regularly reviewed by our Executive Risk Committee, Audit and Risk Committee and Board.
-Our priority risks, whilst determined as low, lie within our supply chain rather than directly within our own operations and employment, and the risk mitigation activities are addressed as per the detail given in this statement.
+Our priority risks, whilst determined as low, remain within our supply chain rather than directly within our own operations and employment, and the risk mitigation activities are addressed as per the detail given in this statement.
 RFL takes its responsibilities as an employer very seriously as demonstrated by its Living Wage, We Invest in Wellbeing and Investors in People accreditations.
 Our HR policies and procedures underpin this approach and we work closely with all related parties to ensure we continue to meet the objectives of the Modern Slavery Act.

 RFL’s supplier management approach involves categorisation of our suppliers; the frequency and depth of monitoring and review of each supplier is dependent upon this categorisation and is explained in our Supplier Relationship Management Plan, which forms part of our Procurement & Outsourcing Policy and associated Manual.